Personal Oasis of Claire Grace Watson, B.A., M.S.T., Shield Guide

 Information about this ancient world would be completely lost in time because, in order to recall it, we would need to be able to speak or decipher the script.
 If we could not, then all would be lost.
 But a simple method of connecting familiar pictographs with lines would leave us able to comprehend their world because we would be able to see and understand the pictures without having to know the dead language, the idea being that geometry is universal, the stars are eternal, and the Great Pyramid is permanent.
 This Phaistos Disk method of transmitting information is brilliant, to say the least.

 These disk pictographs, for example, are what they seem to resemble; a pig, an axe, a fish, and a crab.
 What other meanings can they have?
 Grouped together this way they seem to be ideograms representing parts of a wide-spread ancient Egyptian mythology well-known to the Minoans and the Aegean world - the Isis-Osiris mythology.
-In this set, when Osiris's evil brother Typhon was out hunting pigs, he found the body of Osiris and chopped it into small pieces with his axe, then threw it into the Nile River where the pieces were eaten by the sharp-snout fish and the Nile crab.
+In this set, when Osiris's evil brother Typhon was out hunting pigs, he found the body of Osiris, that he had originally tossed into the Nile inside a coffin-chest, and chopped it into pieces with his axe, then threw it into the Nile River where one of the pieces, the phallus, was eaten by the sharp-snout fish and the Nile crab.

 Although the Phaistos Disk does not display a hieroglyphic narrative, this Bronze Age, pottery art masterpiece might record an ancient mythology, story or event by use of the narrative technique "continuous representation," the depiction of successive incidents or scenes within a single composition by artists telling a story with their art.
 It began in Mesopotamia and was fully developed in Minoan Crete in their mosaics.